Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Dinner: Mountain House Chili Mac with Beef

-Breakfast: Mountain House Granola w/Milk & Blueberries
+Breakfast: Mountain House Granola with Milk & Blueberries

 Lunch: Tortilla, powdered hummus, dried figs, summer sausage